Still on Your Side: Music videos

-The first music video was filmed in the USA.
+The first music video was filmed in the US.
 It is set in a New York City street and opens with two Italian-American moving men trying to lift a wardrobe up to an apartment.
 The camera pans into one of the apartments where BBMak is performing the song.
 Throughout the video, each member of BBMak are able to save a woman from accidental injury.
 Christian pulls a woman out of the way of the falling wardrobe, Mark pulls a woman from the path of a stray baseball from a neighborhood kids' game, and Ste jumps in front of a woman before she can walk into incoming traffic.
 The video ends with people from the neighborhood singing along to the song.

 The second music video is set in the UK, reflecting the band's roots.
 It was filmed in London and directed by Dani Jacobs.
 The video opens with a montage of shots of the House of Parliament, Regent Street, and a London Underground sign.
 A woman named Mia leaves a message on an answering machine, saying she wants to meet as soon as possible.
 The intended recipient of Mia's message is not shown, but each member of BBMak is shown receiving the message and believing it is meant for each of them, respectively.
 Each member gets in a Mini Cooper to drive to London and meet Mia in time.
 The three band members all reach their destination at the same time and have a laugh.
 This storyline is interspersed with footage of the band playing before a live audience inside a studio.
 The video had its world premiere on 20 November 2000 in an episode of MTV's Making the Video.
-It reached the number 4 spot on TRL that month.

-Credits and personnel
+Personnel

-Credits are adapted from the UK CD1 liner notes.
+Personnel are adapted from the UK CD1 liner notes.